prealms1993/Perilous-Realms-1993/README.md

 This is complete source code for the excellent Perilous Realms MUD circa 1993-1994.
 Compile and run it on your local windows or unix box and leap back to 1993!
-If you were one of the many players of PR, it's quite fun.
+If you were one of the many players of PR, it's quite fun and I hope you enjoy this leap into the retro past.
 "Yes!
 The server rebooted!
 Sprint for the the Shire!"

 This repo includes all the world information and is a complete working version from that era.
 It does not include any players except